18 Langs Rd, Ascot Vale 9370 1813

 The most common cause will be the neck and this is where an osteopath can assist you.

 Treatment for headaches involves improving joint mobility and reducing muscle tension resulting in improved blood supply and drainage from the head and reduced nerve irritation.
 The second part of the treatment is providing you with stretches and strengthening exercises to assist in reducing the headaches occurring again.
-Another important factor is improving ergonomics such as the position you sleep, sit and work.
+Another important factor is improving ergonomics such as the position you sleep, sit and work – Dr. David Howard will be able to advise you on the correct things to do.

-Most people that have headaches experience them chronically so treatment is most commonly not just a one off, it involves improving the symptoms quickly and then moving to more maintenance treatment to keep them gone.
+Most people that have headaches experience them chronically (constantly, or intermittently for more than 3 months) so treatment is most commonly not just a one off, it involves improving the symptoms quickly and then moving to more maintenance treatment to keep them gone/diminished/controlled.
 The frequency of maintenance treatment varies for each individual patient.
-Every body is different, some people require treatment once a month and others every 3 months.
+Everybody is different, some people require treatment once a month and others every 3 months.